Igli Tare: International career

 Tare was capped 68 times by the Albania national team and scored ten goals.
 As one of the most experienced members of the side, Tare was long time captain of the national team.

 Tare's most impressive performance for his national side came during his nation's match against Russia in the UEFA Euro 2004 qualifiers, when he helped Albania to a 3–1 victory, scoring his team's third goal.

 In 2007, Tare's international career was effectively ended, after being dropped by manager Otto Barić.

 Style of play

 A tall, physical, and combative forward, Tare usually played as a centre-forward or as a striker, and was mainly known for his ability in the air, as well his work-rate, professionalism, solid technique, and capacity to link-up with teammates, despite not being a significantly elegant or prolific player.

 Post-playing career

 Tare's Lazio contract expired at the end of the 2007–08 season.
 He then accepted a non-playing role at Lazio, becoming the club's team manager.
-In April 2009 he completed a course in order to receive his qualification to be sporting director, which is his current role at Lazio.
+In April 2009 he completed a course in order to receive his qualification to be sporting director, a post he has held at Lazio until 5 June 2023.
+On 26 May 2025, Tare was appointed as the sporting director of AC Milan.